 Winslow Health Centre, Avenue Road, Winslow, Bucks, MK18 3DP

-All research projects carried out at 3W Health have been thoroughly checked and approved by the relevant health authorities and ethical committees, ensuring it is appropriate and safe to perform.
+All research projects carried out at 3W Health have been thoroughly checked and approved by the relevant health authorities & ethical committees ensuring it is appropriate and safe to perform.
 You will always receive clear information about what taking part in a research study would involve and will have the opportunity to ask questions and obtain further details about a study.
-All projects are fully compliant with all UK laws (including GDPR).
+All projects are fully compliant with all UK laws (incl.
+GDPR).

 What you will be asked to do as part of the research will vary from study to study.
 The Patient Information Sheet for each project will detail what is expected of you.
 The study team is also there to answer all questions you may have.